On December 4, 2019 Mary Kay Bennett of Shoshone Idaho, joined her Heavenly Father as she lost her 7 yearlong battle with cancer.

 Mary Kay touched the lives of so many people during her short time here on earth, professionally and personally.
 She was a force that will be greatly missed but never forgotten.

-To send flowers to Mary Kay (Alexander) Bennett's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mary Kay (Alexander) Bennett, please visit our floral store.